memfault/interrupt/_drafts/gdbundle.md

   Python Class. e.g.
   `heap = Heap(g_heap); total_size = sum([b.size] for b in heap.iter_blocks()])`.
 - [Wrapping the GDB
-  invocation]({% post_url 2019-08-27-building-a-cli-for-firmware-projects %}#a-project-cli
+  invocation]({% post_url 2019-08-27-building-a-cli-for-firmware-projects %})
-  ) and loading GDB Python scripts automatically so every developer on the team had them loaded and ready to use at all times.
+  and loading GDB Python scripts automatically so every developer on the team had them loaded and ready to use at all times.

 This was all back in 2015 or so.
 As I've moved around to other companies and